 - (a) the person's knowledge, intention, opinion, belief or purpose; and - (b) the person's reasons for the intention, opinion, belief or purpose.

-192 Executive officers must ensure corporation complies with Act namely, the offence of failing to ensure the corporation complies with the provision.
+192 Executive officers must ensure corporation complies with Act

 (1) The executive officers of a corporation must ensure the corporation complies with this Act.